lmnagaraju209/rathan/azurefunctions.md

 4. Ask the DevOps team about pipeline issues
 5. Ask the Azure admin about permission/resource issues

 The project is in the **MetLife-Global / Employee_Digital** organization in Azure DevOps.

-The pipeline template repo is **14031_pipeline-template** if you need to look at that.
+The pipeline template repo is **14031_pipeline-template** and the actual template file is at `build-pipelines/Gulp/14031_digital-soh-function.yml`.
+If you need to modify the pipeline, that's where you'll need to make changes (or coordinate with the DevOps team).

 ## Quick Reference